snok/drf-openapi-tester/README.md

 ## Django testing client

-`OpenAPIClient` extends Django REST framework [`APIClient` class](https://www.django-rest-framework.org/api-guide/testing/#apiclient).
+The library includes an `OpenAPIClient`, which extends Django REST framework's [`APIClient` class](https://www.django-rest-framework.org/api-guide/testing/#apiclient).
 If you wish to validate each response against OpenAPI schema when writing unit tests - `OpenAPIClient` is what you need!